-Tyrone Werts suffered ineffective assistance of counsel and prosecutorial misconduct during his trial, but his conviction survived.
-In his dissent to the opinion denying habeas relief, Third Circuit Judge Theodore McKee wrote, "Given the nature and frequency of the transgressions that occurred during this trial I am concerned that one reading the majority opinion may conclude that we simply put on blinders, ignored the dictates of fundamental fairness ..., got out a rubber stamp, and stamped this conviction and the denial of Werts' petition, 'affirmed.'"
+Tyrone Werts, who was sentenced to LWOP for felony murder (though he was sitting outside in the back seat of the car during the robbery where someone died) suffered ineffective assistance of counsel and prosecutorial misconduct during his trial.
+However, his conviction survived.
+In his dissent to the opinion denying habeas relief, Third Circuit Judge Theodore McKee wrote, "Given the nature and frequency of the transgressions that occurred during this trial I am concerned that one reading the majority opinion may conclude that we simply put on blinders, ignored the dictates of fundamental fairness ..., got out a rubber stamp, and stamped this conviction and the denial of Werts' petition, 'affirmed."
 Werts v.
-Vaughn, 228 F.3d 178, 224 (C.A.3 (Pa.), 2000) (McKee, Circuit Judge, dissenting).
+Vaughn, 228 F.3d 178, 224 (3rd Cir., 2000) (McKee, J., dissenting).